poteat/personal-web/content/post/programming/higher-kinded-types.md

 We can classify types in terms of 'order', a rough level of abstraction.

-Here are a zero-order types that exist:
+Here are a few zero-order types that exist:

 - `number`
 - `string`